 All are invited to the hybrid Bradford Hill Seminar:

-Please note this will be a hybrid seminar, with the option to attend in-person (East Forvie Building, Forvie Site, Robinson Way, Cambridge CB2 0SR) or virtually (via Zoom).
+Please note this will be a hybrid seminar, with the option to attend in-person (Large Seminar Room, East Forvie Building, Forvie Site, Robinson Way, Cambridge CB2 0SR) or virtually (via Zoom).
 When registering, please select to attend in person or online.
 There will be a post-seminar discussion from 2 – 2.30pm which all attendees are welcome to join.

 The Bradford Hill seminar series is the principal series of The Cambridge Population Health Sciences Partnership, in collaboration with the PHG Foundation.
-This comprises the Department of Public Health & Primary Care, MRC Biostatistics Unit and MRC Epidemiology Unit at the University of Cambridge, bringing together a multi-disciplinary partnership of academics and public health professionals.
+This comprises the Departments of Public Health & Primary Care, MRC Biostatistics Unit and MRC Epidemiology Unit at the University of Cambridge, bringing together a multi-disciplinary partnership of academics and public health professionals.
 The Bradford Hill seminar programme of internationally recognised speakers covers topics of broad interest to our public health research community.
 It aims to transcend as well as connect the activities of our individual partners.